brianspiering/quotes_from_others/README.md

 "We are currently preparing students for jobs that don’t yet exist, using technologies that haven’t been invented, in order to solve problems we don’t even know are problems yet."
 —  Richard Riley

-"“Never lecture on something students can read instead.”
+"Never lecture on something students can read instead."
 — David Pengelley from _From lecture to active learning: Rewards for all, and is it really so difficult?_

 "When encountering your weaknesses, you have four choices: